 Priors

-Given the observed parameters that reproduced the observed RRi patterns in exercise and rest conditions, priors were chosen based on physiological constraints and graphical visualization of standardized RRi data.
-Hence, ensuring identifiability of model parameters by constraining the parameter space to plausible values, in order to improve model convergence and parameter exploration.
+Given the parameters that reproduced the observed RRi patterns in exercise and rest conditions, priors were chosen based on physiological constraints and the graphical visualization of standardized RRi data.
+Hence, ensuring the identifiability of model parameters by constraining the parameter space to plausible values to improve model convergence and parameter exploration.
 The prior distributions were defined as follows: